Joint Fire Science Funding Sign On Letters:

 The Rural Voices for Conservation Coalition is comprised of western rural and local, regional, and national organizations that have joined together to promote balanced conservation-based approaches to the ecological and economic problems facing the West.
 We are committed to finding and promoting solutions through collaborative, place-based work that recognizes the inextricable link between the long-term health of the land and the well-being of rural communities.
 We come from California, Oregon, Washington, Idaho, New Mexico, Montana and Arizona...

-The Ecosystem Workforce Program is a member of the core team and co-chairs the Workforce, Labor, and Contracting Working Group.
-The EWP also co-sponsors the Community-Based Forestry Annual Policy Meeting.
+The Ecosystem Workforce Program is a member of the core team and contibutes to each year's Annual Policy Meeting.

 RVCC issue papers that EWP has signed on to: